 Our Member Service Center is available to provide assistance and support to our members as needed.
 Please note that failure to use correct account numbers may delay or deny potential returns.

 Choose the Right Tax Preparer

 It is important to choose a tax preparer with care if external assistance is needed to prepare a tax return.
 The taxpayer is ultimately responsible for all information reported on a tax return, which is why it is very important to choose someone who can be trusted with such personal information.
 The IRS recommends following these tips when choosing a tax return preparer:

 Be careful with tax preparers who claim they can obtain larger refunds than other preparers.

-• Avoid preparers who base their fee on a percentage of the amount of the refund.
+Avoid preparers who base their fee on a percentage of the expected refund amount.

-• Use a reputable tax professional who signs your tax return and provides you with a copy for your records.
+Consult a reputable tax professional who is willing to sign the return and provide a copy for personal records.

 Consider the availability and willingness of the preparer to answer questions that may come up months or even years after a return has been filed.

 Perform a thorough review of the return prior to signing and ask questions on entries that may appear confusing.

 Never sign a blank tax form as the taxpayer is always responsible for the Verify the preparer’s credentials.
 Only attorneys, CPAs and enrolled agents can represent taxpayers before the IRS in matters concerning audits, collection, and appeals.